sfrench01/sfrench01/index.md

 [Home](/sfrench01/index.html) | [About me](/sfrench01/aboutMe.html)

-# Skyla's Investigative Practice
+# Skyla's CopyWriter Hotspot

-I aspire to become an investigative journalist and this is good practice
+I aspire to become a Copywriter and this is good practice